petonagy/python_hackaton/README.md

 What's worth to mention:

 * It took super-long to run the script, so parser runs in threads
-* Very nice object abstraction considering limited time setting
+* We managed to keep nice object abstraction considering hackathon limited time setting
-* Slack integration
+* Slack integration included

 _disclaimer: none of us had any substantial Python or Data Science experience at the point of writing this code_

 ## Example

-One gif is worth more than any words...
+See it in action:

 ![](http://res.cloudinary.com/m1n0/image/upload/v1511222339/wht_leqq0m.gif)